GravityPDF/gravity-pdf-documentation/docs/v6/templates/cellulose.md

 ## Recommended Font

 *Cellulose* comes bundled with *Arimo*, an open source Google web font (Apache License, Version 2.0). *Arimo* is an innovative, refreshing sans serif font that works great at 10pt with *Cellulose*.
-Set the PDF font [in the Appearancesection](../users/setup-pdf.md#appearance-tab).
+Set the PDF font [in the Appearance section](../users/setup-pdf.md#appearance-section).

 ## Viewing PDF